aoloe/htdocs-blog-github/README.md

 - Paginate the blog
 - Add a switch to rebuild the whole cache from scratch
 - The update (and install?) script should be protected by a (weak and simple) password (avoid that bots consume your precious GitHub hits)
-- Eventually add support geshi for Geshi
+- Eventually add support for Geshi (and nicely format code snippets)